Disintegration as a Path to Meaning

 The time of monsters is here.
 What comes next is up to us.

-This isn’t about glorifying suffering, but about recognizing that inner conflict and distress can be sites of transformation—if we choose to engage with them.
+Inner conflict and distress can be sites of transformation—if we choose to engage with them.

-This is Not the First Collapse
+This Is Not the First Collapse

 We are not the first to live through the disintegration of a world order.